-(c) A microbusiness shall not be a true party of interest in a cultivator, processor, cooperative or collective, ROD, or ROND license, provided however a true party of interest in a
+(d)A microbusiness or the true party of interest in a microbusiness may be a true party of interest in a cultivator, processor, distributor cooperative or collective, ROD, or ROND license, provided however a true party of interest in a

-(d) No person shall be a true party of interest in more than one (1) microbusiness license, or in a microbusiness license and an adult-use cultivator, cooperative or collective, ROD, or ROND license provided, however, a true party of interest in a microbusiness may simultaneously be a passive investor in any number of microbusiness, cultivator, cooperative or collective, ROD, or ROND licenses, if such true party of interest complies with all restrictions governing such relationships, including, but not limited to, undue influence, control, and true party of interest requirements.
+(d) (e)No person shall be a true party of interest in more than one (1) microbusiness; license, or in a microbusiness license and an adult-use cultivator, cooperative or collective, ROD, or ROND license provided, however, a passive investortrue party of interest in a microbusiness may simultaneously be a passive investor in more than oneany number of microbusiness, cultivator, cooperative or collective, ROD, or ROND licenses, if such passive investortrue party of interest complies with all other ownershiprestrictions governing such relationships, including, but not limited to, undue influence, control, and true party of interest requirements and prohibitions of the Cannabis Law and this Chapter.

-(e) A microbusiness or its true party of interest may have a goods and services agreement with an adult-use cultivator, processor, cooperative or collective, microbusiness, ROD, or ROND license, subject to all restrictions governing such relationships, including, but not limited to, undue influence, control, and true party of interest requirements.
+(e) (f) A microbusiness or its true party of interest may be a landlord, financier, or have a goods and services provider to agreement with an adult-use cultivator, processor, distributor, cooperative or collective, microbusiness, ROD, or ROND license, subject to all restrictions governing such relationships, including, but not limited to, undue influence, control2 and true party of interest requirements.

-(f) In addition to any other restrictions or prohibitions in this Title, including, but not limited to, Part 124, no microbusiness or its true party of interest is permitted to have any direct or indirect interest, including by being a true party of interest, passive investor, or having a goods and services agreement with, or by any other means, in an adult-use retail dispensary, on-site consumption, delivery, registered organization registered under Article 3 of the Cannabis Law, or cannabis laboratory licensee or permittee.
+(f) (g)In addition to any other restrictions or prohibitions in this Chapter Title, including, but not limited to, Part 124, no microbusiness or its true party of interest is permitted to have any direct or indirect interest-in, including, but not limited to, by being a true party of interest, passive investor, landlord, financier, or managementor having a goods and services provider to aagreement with, or by any other means, in an adult-use retail dispensary, on-site consumption, delivery, ROD, registered organization registered under Article 3 of the Cannabis Law, or cannabis laboratory licensee or permittee.